kevin-patel9/full_stack_assessment_skeleton/backend/README.md

 4. POST /home/update-users
     --- (update by adding or removing user from selected home)

+5. POST /home/page-count-by-user
+    --- (get total number of count for home of the selected user)

 # CREATE DOCKER FILE

 Added Docker file and the installation process [text](Dockerfile)